 - You need to decide who has access to the system, and how you will maintain security.

 6.2 Learning a new system takes time.
-Check the vendor can provide adequate support and training for you and your employees.
+Make sure you can get adequate support and training for you and your employees.

 - Different personnel will need different levels of training.